notLeoHirano/a3-notLeoHirano/README.md

 ## Technical Achievements
 - **Tech Achievement 1**: session management
 - **Tech Achievement 2**: 100 in all 4 categories
 - **Tech Achievement 3**: Vercel deployment.
 I found that the pages routing was a bit confusing but there seems to be more options I could explore later on.
 I had an automatic redirect that was hard to get in Vercel.
+I think that glitch deployment was more intuitive this time but it is worth exploring again
+- **Tech Achievement 4**: passport local

 ### Design/Evaluation Achievements